TroyTuo/hxmtanalysis/README.md

     hescreen) , and is constrained by dead time file.
 Input data can be rebinned, and the standard plot output is counts/s versus time.
 Multiple lightcurves of selected detectors can be generated in one process.
-    The FITS file of lightcurves have the outfile name as prefix, and detector number in the middle ,and ".lc" as suffix.
+    The FITS file of lightcurves has the outfile name as prefix, and detector number in the middle ,and ".lc" as a suffix.
 Each detector has only one lightcurve FITS file.
 This is the reason that parameter clobber does not work here (see PARAMETER clobber).
 It is IMPORTANT to ensure the files have same names with outfile do not exist.
 The good time